update: extundelete works well on ext3 but kind of failed me on ext4.

 get an overview:

-what harddisk is what?
+what harddisk/partition is what?

-lost partition table:
+recover lost partitions / partition table:

 give testdisk a shot with it’s deep search feature:

 su - root; # become root apt update; apt install testdisk;

 TestDisk checks the partition and boot sectors of your disks.
 It is very useful in forensics, recovering lost partitions.
 It works with :

 * DOS/Windows FAT12, FAT16 and FAT32 * NTFS ( Windows NT/2K/XP ) * Linux Ext2 and Ext3 * BeFS ( BeOS ) * BSD disklabel ( FreeBSD/OpenBSD/NetBSD ) * CramFS (Compressed File System) * HFS and HFS+, Hierarchical File System * JFS, IBM's Journaled File System * Linux Raid * Linux Swap (versions 1 and 2) * LVM and LVM2, Linux Logical Volume Manager * Netware NSS * ReiserFS 3.5 and 3.6 * Sun Solaris i386 disklabel * UFS and UFS2 (Sun/BSD/...) * XFS, SGI's Journaled File System